 Salmon croquettes were one of my favorite breakfast dishes when I was growing up in the south.
 My Big Mama would make her salmon croquettes recipe with canned salmon on the weekends.
 Last year, I had a taste for some of those delicious patties so I prepared them for dinner.
 Channeling my Big Mama’s delicious recipe, the croquettes were a hit.
 Salmon croquettes are a tasty fish dish that both adults and kids enjoy.
 Even my “selective eater” son Sean gave them a thumbs up!

-- Big Mama's Salmon Croquettes Recipe
+Big Mama’s Salmon Croquettes Recipe with Canned Salmon

 - 1/2 cup onion, finely chopped

 - 1 slice of the end of a bread loaf, crumbled up (or ⅓ cup, bread crumbs)

 - Seasoned salt and black pepper to taste

 - 2 tbsp extra virgin olive oil (Canola oil or butter can also be used.)

 - Open the salmon cans and thoroughly drain the juice from the salmon.
 Place the drained salmon into a medium bowl and break the salmon apart into small pieces using a fork.

 - Add onion, green pepper, eggs, bread, and seasonings to the bowl.
 Mix everything together thoroughly until well blended.
 Shape the salmon mixture into four patties.

 - Heat the oil in a frying pan over medium heat.
 Cook the salmon croquette patties in the pan until browned on both sides.
 (Cook them for 3 – 5 minutes on one side.
 Turn them once with a spatula and let the other side cook for an additional 3 – 5 minutes.)